rubynetti/blog/_i18n/en/_posts/running-a-ror-container.md

 $
 ```

-And run again it with the ports option, using rails default port both on the container and the host machine (you can publish whatever port you want instead)
+And run again it with the ports option, using rails default port both on the container and the host machine (you can actually use whatever ports you want, as long as the second one is the rails server one)
 ```
 $ docker run --rm -it -v /path-to-my-awesome-app:/app -p 3000:3000 my-awesome-app bash rails@container-id:/app$